BillyBadBoy/ng-dnd/README.md

 will be called automatically when dnd events occur.
 These functions are described below.

 ### `dndDraggable` model
-(note all these functions relate to the dnd source)

 function            | description                             | default
 --------------------| ----------------------------------------|-----------